Skip to main content

 • Emergence of a purely digital economy that interacts with the physical world

-• Invention of entirely new industries that would have been unimaginable mere decades earlier.
+• The invention of entirely new industries that would have been unimaginable mere decades earlier.

 • Predicting AI’s Future: